beingaturtle/beingaturtle.github.io/docs/task3.md

 ## Overview

-In this section, we will walk you through how to enable email forwarding from your BCIT email inbox to a desired emails.
+In this section, we will walk you through how to enable e-mail forwarding from your BCIT e-mail inbox to a desired emails.
-Enabling this feature allows you faster access for your emails and save you time<sup>[1](#fn1)</sup>:
+Enabling this feature allows you faster access for your e-mails and save you time<sup>[1](#fn1)</sup>:

 - Better Productivity
 - Automation
 - Organize

-These are some of the primary benefits that using email forwarding can provide.
-Whether you're a student or someone working this will help you save lots of time having an ease of access to your emails.
+These are some of the primary benefits that using e-mail forwarding can provide.
+Whether you're a student or someone working this will help you save lots of time having an ease of access to your e-mails.

-By the end of this section the email you have used during this walkthrough will receive emails forwarded from your BCIT email inbox.
+By the end of this section the e-mail you have used during this walkthrough will receive e-mails forwarded from your BCIT e-mail inbox.

 ## Steps to Login to myBCIT Website

-Before creating your email signature, you will need to login to the myBCIT website:
+Before creating your e-mail signature, you will need to login to the myBCIT website:

 1. Ensure you have a BCIT Account <br>
     Example: